Skip to main content

 Application Form

-The Conference Travel Fund for Early Career Researchers (ECRs) is open to research staff (on ‘research only’ contracts) within 8 years of their PhD award.*
+The Conference and Research Collaboration Fund for Early Career Researchers (ECRs) is open to research staff (staff on research-only contracts) within 8 years of their PhD award.*

-Please contact Sarah Benbow and Nicholas Rousseau-Williams in the Graduate School who will be able to advise you on how to pay the conference fee, book travel and accommodation, and reclaim funds.
+If you have been successful in receiving the award, please contact your College Research Office who will be able to advise you on how to pay the conference fee, book travel and accommodation, and reclaim funds.
 Please do not book anything until you have spoken to them, as you may not be able to reclaim that money.
 There are Brunel policies in place when it comes to booking travel and reclaiming expenses by which we need to adhere.

 Application Guidance